While being a professional gamer sounds like it’s all fun and games—securing an eSports sponsorship is serious business.

 That said, follower count is only a surface-level indicator of an account’s popularity.
 Accounts with equal numbers of followers can see wildly different audience engagement depending on the quality of the posts, when posts are made, or how often the posts are shared by other influencers.

 Why followers matter to eSports sponsors: High follower counts are a great way to get your foot in the door with sponsors.
-But buying fake social media followers is a real thing, so sponsors want to know they’re getting the real deal You’ll need more compelling audience metrics to make a great sales pitch.
+But buying fake social media followers is a real thing, so sponsors want to know they’re getting the real deal.
+You’ll need more compelling audience metrics to make a great sales pitch, but luckily there are plenty of product pitch deck examples to get inspired from.

 Bonus Tip: A steady follower growth rate is an indicator of your ability to grow your audience organically over time, vs. a one-time flash in the pan.
 Using Keyhole, you can showcase your historical follower growth rate.